 2.2.1.
-The Deep Freeze ramp is part of the Christchurch International Airport and as such, a Christchurch International Airport Ltd. (CIAL) Airside Operations Agreement governs ramp operations.
+The Antarctic Apron is part of the Christchurch International Airport and as such, a Christchurch International Airport Ltd. (CIAL) Airside Operations Agreement governs ramp operations.
 All USAP aircrews and support personnel are required to adhere to this agreement.